 |Best For||– Native American veterans that lack money for a down payment|

 Native American veterans and their spouses can apply for a Native American Direct Loan (NADL) for their new home.
 This VA-backed mortgage comes with many perks, but it most notably has a 0% down payment and set interest rate.
-Eliminating the need for a down payment opens the door for many more individuals and families to step into a new home.
-This rate currently sits at 4.5%, though that is subject to change based on movement within the market and Prime Rate.
+Eliminating the need for a down payment opens up homeownership to many more buyers.
+This rate currently sits at 6%, though that is subject to change based on movement within the market and Prime Rate.

 As far as credit conditions go, NADLs call for very little, so don’t get discouraged if you have a weak credit history.
 You also will not have to purchase private mortgage insurance, which is a perk that extends from normal VA loans.
 In an effort to cut down on the extra expense that closing costs can create, the VA has significantly lowered these fees associated with NADLs.